 As such, parents (let’s be honest, mothers) were encouraged to tip-toe into their babies’ room at night.
 If their child was found to be breathing through their mouth, you had simply to close their mouth and prop it shut with a napkin, much like one would prop open a door on a hot day, except with increased risk of infant mortality.
 No infected tonsils though, so hurray!

 You know ‘em and either you hate ‘em or love ‘em, but conflicting advice and parenting styles are as synonymous with families as nits are with preschool.
-Helicopter, Attachment, Detachment, Night Time, Free Range and Lawn Mower.
-So far Absent hasn’t made it into the list but historically that one was probably a given at some point or another.
+Helicopter, Attachment, Detachment, Tiger, Free Range and Lawnmower.
+So far, Absent hasn’t made it onto the list but historically, that one was probably a given at some point or another.

 Robin believes that little bits of all these different styles is probably the best outcome (excepting Absent for obvious reasons).